DanielCalvo/studies/Notes/Book_notes/kubernetes_up_and_running/GENERAL_NOTES.md

 "Labels are used to identify and optionally group objects in a Kubernetes cluster" (environment, app version, deploy date, anything really)

 "Anotations provide object scoped key/value storage of metadata"

+TLDR: Labels is what you use to apply `selector: MatchLabel` to.

+#### Anotations
+These are elaborate, it appears they can be used for a multitude of things.
+They're strings and provide key/value storage of metadata to "automation tooling and client libraries"

 ### CHAPTER 7: Service Discovery